Water Storage-How Much Do You Really Need

 Blue Can Water (continued)

-I found one place that sells for less than anywhere else: Brownells
+I found one place that sells for less than anywhere else: Brownells (sold out right now)

-If you really want to get serious about water storage there are storage tanks you can buy that hold large quantities of water.
+If you want to get serious about water storage, you can buy storage tanks with large quantities of water.
 The challenge is finding a place to store the tanks and having a way to treat the water (see Water Preserver above).
 We have a 160-gallon tank in one corner of the garage and a 250-gallon unit in another corner.
-I really feel prepared with these large tanks full and ready to dispense water when needed, and with the Water Preserver, I only have to empty and refill the tanks every five years.

 Where else can I store water?

-Now, these options aren’t for super long periods of time water storage.
-However, if you have a warning (like a hurricane warning), you can quickly fill up containers like this for flushing water or for cooking.
+Now, these options aren’t for super long periods of water storage.
+However, if you have a warning (like a hurricane warning), you can quickly fill up containers like this for flushing water or cooking.

 • Liter soda bottles